Swastikas Carved at Prehistoric Sites in England by Neo-Nazi Groups that Worship Norse God Odin

 The Rise of Odinism

-One of the groups that has vowed to “take back” ancient sites across English is called Woden’s Folk – Woden and Wotan are both variations of the name Odin, one of the principal gods in North mythology.
+One of the groups that has vowed to “take back” ancient sites across England is called Woden’s Folk – Woden and Wotan are both variations of the name Odin, one of the principal gods in North mythology.

 Odinism is an ancient Germanic religion which has been seeing a resurgence across Europe in recent years with groups such as Soldiers of Odin, Sons of Odin and Woden’s Folk gaining traction.
 But worryingly, many of these groups have also become a haven for white supremacism.